· Last updated 2 June 2026

 Gibraltar's Best Views of Africa: Where to See Morocco, the Strait and Passing Ships

-Fourteen kilometres.
-That is the distance across the Strait of Gibraltar at its narrowest point.
+Fourteen-point-three kilometres.
+That is the distance from Europa Point to Cap Spartel, the northwesternmost tip of Morocco.
 Standing on the Upper Rock looking south, you are not just looking at the sea.
-You are looking at Africa.
-Morocco is right there, a different continent sitting on the horizon, and on a clear day the detail is striking enough to stop you mid-sentence.
+You are looking at Africa, a different continent sitting right there on the horizon.
+On a clear day the detail is striking enough to stop you mid-sentence.

 Quick Summary

-• Morocco (Africa) is visible from Gibraltar on clear days, approximately 14km away at the closest point
+• Morocco is visible from Gibraltar on clear days, approximately 14.3km away at the closest point (Cap Spartel to Europa Point)

-• Europa Point is the southernmost tip of Gibraltar and the closest point to Africa
+• Europa Point is the southernmost tip of Gibraltar and the closest land point to Africa

 • Early morning and after rainfall give the clearest visibility